 Reserve Deputy Program

-We are currently accepting applications for the 2015 Reserve Academy scheduled for January to June 2015.
-Please complete this short online form and we will invite you to participate in testing at the appropriate time, usually in May of that year.
+We are no longer accepting applications for the 2015 Reserve Academy scheduled for January to June 2015.
+You may apply for the 2016 Academy by completing this short online form.

 We will also subscribe you to receive our free monthly e-newsletter Sheriff's Office News.
 It is a fun and easy way to get to know the culture and values of your Sheriff's Office!